Facts about George Willig

 George Willig Biography

 Using special climbing clamps which fit into window-washing channels on the side of the building, George Willig began his illegal ascent around 6:30 on a Thursday morning.
 He was accompanied on the ground by his brother Steve, friend Gerald (Jery) Hewitt, and photographer Michael Cardacino.
-Willig was soon spotted by passersby, and as he reached the 55th or 66th floor (reports vary), he was approached by police who had been lowered on scaffolding.
+Willig was soon spotted by passersby, and as he reached the 55th or 66th floor (reports vary), Willig was approached by police who had been lowered on scaffolding.
 After a discussion, they allowed him to proceed to the top on his own.
 When he reached the 110th floor around 10:00 a.m., he was arrested and charged with trespassing.

 George Willig signed his name on a chunk of metal at the top observation deck, and it remained visible until the building was destroyed in the attacks of September 11, 2001… George Willlig attended St. John’s University, where he earned a B.S. in environmental science in 1976, according to the New York Daily News… Gerald (Jery) Hewitt, who had helped out with the climb, later became a prominent Hollywood stunt coordinator who worked on films including Good Will Hunting, Crocodile Dundee and True Grit.